Balance in Relationships: Connection, Autonomy, and Repair Without Shame

 - 5 min read

 Many people are taught to value independence so strongly that needing another person feels weak.
-Others learn the opposite—that closeness requires constant merging.
-In healthy relationships, independence and interdependence coexist.
+Others learn the opposite — that closeness requires constant merging.
+In healthy relationships, both live together.

-Attachment research shows that secure relationships support both autonomy and connection.
+Attachment research shows that secure relationships support both autonomy and connection (Mikulincer & Shaver, 2016).
 When partners feel emotionally safe, they explore more freely and return more willingly.
-This is sometimes called a secure base—a concept rooted in the work of John Bowlby and expanded by decades of research.
+This is sometimes called a secure base — a concept developed by John Bowlby and Mary Ainsworth, expanded by decades of research since (Bowlby, 1988; Ainsworth et al., 1978).

 A grounding question: